hbahadirsahin/nlp-experiments-in-pytorch/README.md

 ## Code Details

 - As the other Tensorflow-based repository, I will use the dataset that me and my old colleagues constructed 3 years ago.
 "English/Turkish Wikipedia Named-Entity Recognition and Text Categorization Dataset" is publicly available: https://data.mendeley.com/datasets/cdcztymf4k/1
-- Initial commit introduces basic Text CNN (from 2014 paper).
+- Text CNN, CharCNN, VDCNN, Conv-Deconv CNN, basic LSTM/GRU and Transformer (Google version) models are currently available to train and evaluate in the repository.
 More models will be added.
 - Fasttext embeddings are used (by default but it can be changed).
 Eventually, one can use Torchtext to download the "pre-defined" embedding files.
 However, since Turkish embeddings were not included in, I manually edit the Torchtext backend codes (please check the "changes in the torchtext.txt" file).
 Also note that, everytime you update Torchtext, you need to re-add those changes again.
 - Embeddings (whether random or pretrained) can be "static", "nonstatic", or "multichannel".
 - For OOV words, OOVEmbeddingCreator is developed (under datahelper/embedding_helper).
 There are 5 different basic approaches defined to generate OOV embeddings: (1) zeros vector, (2) ones vector, (3) random vector (between 0, 1), (4) (r1, r2) ranged uniformly random vector, (5) Fasttext CharNgram-based vectors.
 - Even though I am focusing on Turkish versions of the dataset, I believe "Preprocessor" can work for English dataset, too.
 In future, I may add more language specific methods.
-- Due to laziness, I defined all my necessary arguments/configs/properties in "main.py".
-However, I also implemented argparse versions of the same properties but it may lack recent updated properties (Sorry for hard-coded paths).
+- Main code loads properties from config.json (inside config folder).
 - I tested all training, evaluation, model/vocabulary saving/loading aspects of the code for several epochs without any problem (except out of memory errors =)).

 ## To-do